solenopsys/arh_tp-converged/readme.md

-# Solenopsys front monorepo
+# Converged framework monorepo

-Repository for develop UI interface any project of Solenopsys
+Repository for develop UI interface based on Converged Framework any project of Solenopsys

 Use xs command for manipulate projects inside